 Infrascale's Cloud Failover Appliance is designed for small businesses that need a disaster recovery plan and can't afford a second site.

 - July 30, 2015

 Gray Plant Mooty needed a better backup and disaster recovery plan.
-The law firm switched its data protection to Acronis' cloud backup and DR service.
+The law firm switched to cloud data protection from Acronis.